omarouhra/EF-airbnb/README.md

 # Editframe React Player

-This is react player project demo app
+This is a React player project demo app that use Editframe player to preview your Spotify like Instagram Story and edit it in realtime with track title and artist name

 ![Screenshot of the app](https://github.com/editframe/react-player-demo-app/blob/main/demo.png?raw=true)